helpscout/jekyll-joule/docs/writing-tests.md

 Joule supports Jekyll plugins, `{% include %}`, Liquid filters, and all the fun things you'd expect from your Jekyll code.

 Good luck and have fun testing! ✌️😎

+## Need more?

+To learn more about how you can use Joule, check out our [rendering docs](./rendering.md).